Murder of the Goldmark family: Discovery of the bodies

-As planned, at 7:30 p.m., the guests arrived at the Goldmark residence, rang the doorbell and, since nobody answered, they went back home.
-Once there, they phoned the Goldmark's and when they still did not answer, the guests grew alarmed and returned to the Goldmark residence.
+As planned, at 7:30 p.m., the guests arrived at the Goldmark residence, rang the doorbell and, since nobody answered, went back home.
+Once there, they phoned the Goldmarks and grew alarmed when the Goldmarks still did not answer, at which point the guests returned to the Goldmark residence.

 This time they heard moaning from inside the house.
 They drove to the nearby home of Jeffrey Haley, where they knew they could find a key to the Goldmark house, then returned to open the door with Jeffrey and his brother Peter.
 Once there, they climbed the stairs, entered the room and saw the entire family had been tied up.
 Annie had been stabbed in her chest while Charles and their two sons appeared to have been wounded in the head.
 Both parents had been handcuffed with their arms behind their backs.
 Charles was yelling and thrashing on the floor, not noticing the Haleys were present; the latter used a hacksaw to remove the handcuffs of Charles to ease his distress.

 Police officers and firefighters came to the house.
-The police gathered evidence, found the clothes iron and the kitchen knife, while firefighters helped the victims.
+The police gathered evidence, finding the clothes iron and the kitchen knife, while firefighters helped the victims.
 Annie was pronounced dead at the scene.
-The firemen could not insert their fingers inside the sweaters that were so tightened around the necks of the boys.
+The firemen could not insert their fingers inside the sweaters that were so tightly wound around the necks of the boys.
 Blood was splattered on nearly every wall, especially around the bodies of the victims, indicating that the victims were struck while they were on the floor.
-The victims were soon sent to Harborview Medical Center where Colin died four days later, Charles held on for 16 days, while Derek lasted 37 days.
+The victims were soon sent to Harborview Medical Center where Colin died four days later, Charles held on for 16 days, and Derek lasted 37 days.

-On the same evening, Christmas Eve 1985, shortly after his murderous assault on the Goldmark family, Rice made an attempt to retrieve items bearing his fingerprints at the crime scene, but gave that idea up after seeing heavy police presence there.
+On the same evening, Christmas Eve 1985, shortly after his murderous assault on the Goldmark family, Rice made an attempt to retrieve items bearing his fingerprints at the crime scene, but gave up on that idea after seeing the heavy police presence there.

 Arrest of David Lewis Rice

 Two days later, on December 26, police received a phone call from Robert Brown, a.k.a.
 Husayn Omar Sayfuddiya, a Duck Club acquaintance with whom Rice lived since the murders, to tell them he believed his guest had been involved in the murders of the Goldmark family, basing this on a confession Rice wrote in his guestbook consisting of the sentence "To whom it may concern, I am the person you are looking for in the Goldmark case."
-Police came to Brown's residence, where he confirmed the guest was David Rice and, while waiting for detectives to come, police saw someone matching the description of Rice, and pursued him.
-As they were near catching him, Rice drank a potion later revealed to be liquid nicotine.
+Police came to Brown's residence, where he confirmed the guest was David Rice.

+While waiting for detectives to come, police saw someone matching the description of Rice and pursued him.
+As they were closer to catching him, Rice drank a potion later revealed to be liquid nicotine.

-At the police station, after receiving the traditional and mandatory Miranda warning, Rice was shown his guestbook and he confirmed his possession and his authorship of these, including the confession.
+At the police station, after receiving a Miranda warning, Rice was shown his guestbook and he confirmed his possession of the book and his authorship of several messages, including the confession.
 He agreed to complete the confession, and wrote the following: